-The most straightforward way to obtain coordinates – or the latitude and longitude – for your planting area/s is to use Google Maps.
+The most straightforward way to obtain coordinates – specifically the latitude and longitude – for your planting area/s is to use Google Maps.
 Locate your site on the map, then right click (or Control + click on a Mac) to bring up a short menu.
-The numbers at the top of this list are your coordinates, and you can select to copy them to the clipboard.
+The numbers at the top of this list are your coordinates, and you can select to copy to the clipboard.
 Your coordinates will comprise two decimal numbers – for example, 51.501050 , -0.14245043.
-Be aware that the longitude (i.e. the second number) is likely to be preceded by a ‘-‘ sign in most of the UK that is west of Greenwich.
+Be aware that the longitude (i.e. the second number) is likely to be preceded by a ‘-‘ sign anywhere in the UK that is west of Greenwich.

-It is also possible to obtain an OS grid reference using Ordnance Survey’s website for free and without registering.
+It is possible to obtain an OS grid reference using Ordnance Survey’s website for free and without registering.
 Simply access the map viewer (explore.osmaps.com), locate your site and right click / Control-click to bring up the grid reference which can be copied and pasted into our webform.
 The grid reference will consist of two letters and ten digits – for example, TQ 29030 79648.

-2. Map of planting area
+2. Map or aerial view of the planting area

 This can be a screenshot of a Google map, as above, or a similarly detailed map format.
 To help us understand your project please include an X at the point where you took your photographic evidence (see point 3).
 Arrows can help indicate the direction the photo is taken in.